xonsh/xonsh/docs/tutorial_history_backend.rst

     def all_items(self):
         yield from self._get_db_items()

-These two methods are responsible for get history items for current xonsh session and all historical sessions respectively.
+These two methods are responsible for getting history items for the current xonsh session and all historical sessions respectively.

-And here is our helper methods to get docs from DB:
+And here is our helper method to get docs from DB:

 .. code-block:: python